araten10/EdgewarePlusPlus/README.md

 >Q: Does Edgeware work on android/mac/ios?

-A: I only have plans to develop Edgeware for windows, and LewdDevelopment is currently only developing Edgeware for Linux.
+A: I only have plans to develop Edgeware for windows, and Marigold is currently only developing Edgeware for Linux.

 >Q: Are there other programs out there like Edgeware?